Komsomol: History

-Before the February Revolution of 1917 the Bolsheviks did not display any interest in establishing or maintaining a youth division, but the policy emphasis shifted in the following months.
+Before the February Revolution of 1917, the Bolsheviks did not display any interest in establishing or maintaining a youth division, but the policy emphasis shifted in the following months.

-After the Russian Civil War of 1917–1922 ended, the Soviet government under Lenin introduced a semi-capitalist economic policy to stabilize Russia’s floundering economy.
+After the Russian Civil War of 1917–1922 ended, the Soviet government under Lenin introduced a semi-capitalist economic policy to stabilize Russia's floundering economy.
 This reform, the New Economic Policy (NEP), introduced a new social policy of moderation and discipline, especially regarding Soviet youth.
 Lenin himself stressed the importance of political education of young Soviet citizens in building a new society.

 The first Komsomol Congress met in 1918 under the patronage of the Bolshevik Party, despite the two organizations' not entirely coincident membership or beliefs.
 Party intervention in 1922–1923 proved marginally successful in recruiting members by presenting the ideal Komsomolets (Komsomol youth) as a foil to the "bourgeois NEPman".
 By the time of the second Congress, a year later, however, the Bolsheviks had, in effect, acquired control of the organization, and it was soon formally established as the youth division of the Communist party.
 However, the party was not very successful overall in recruiting Russian youth during the NEP period (1921–1928).

 This came about because of conflict and disillusionment among Soviet youth who romanticised the spontaneity and destruction characteristic of War Communism (1918–1921) and the Civil War period.
 They saw it as their duty, and the duty of the Communist Party itself, to eliminate all elements of Western culture from society.
 However, the NEP had the opposite effect: after it started, many aspects of Western social behavior began to reemerge.
 The contrast between the "Good Communist" extolled by the Party and the capitalism fostered by NEP confused many young people.
 They rebelled against the Party's ideals in two opposite ways: radicals gave up everything that had any Western or capitalist connotations, while the majority of Russian youths felt drawn to the Western-style popular culture of entertainment and fashion.
 As a result, there was a major slump in interest and membership in the Party-oriented Komsomol.

-By 1925 Komsomol had 1 million members, and many others were in theater groups for younger children.
-In March 1926, Komsomol membership reached a NEP-period peak of 1,750,000 members: only 6 percent of the eligible youth population.
+By 1925, Komsomol had 1 million members, and many others were in theater groups for younger children.
+In March 1926, Komsomol membership reached a NEP-period peak of 1,750,000 members: only 6% of the eligible youth population.
 Only when Stalin came to power and abandoned the NEP in the first Five Year Plan (1928–1933) did membership increase drastically.
 The youngest youth eligible for Komsomol membership were fourteen years old.
 The upper age-limit for ordinary personnel was twenty-eight, but Komsomol functionaries could be older.
 Younger children joined the allied Vladimir Lenin All-Union Pioneer Organization.
 While membership was nominally voluntary, those who failed to join had no access to officially sponsored holidays and found it very difficult (if not impossible) to pursue higher education.